 Table 4: Road safety attitudes and behaviour of drivers Switzerland ESRA average Self-reported driving behaviour % of drivers that show behaviour at least once In the past 12 months, as a road user, how often did you drive without respecting a safe distance to the car in front?
 63% 60% In the past 12 months, as a road user, how often did you talk on a hand-held mobile phone while driving?
 36% 38% In the past 12 months, as a road user, how often did you drive faster than the speed limit inside built-up areas?
-64% 68% Supporting stricter legislation s that disagree e following What do you think about the current traffic rules and penalties in your country for each of the following themes?: The penalties are too severe: for speeding What do you think about the current traffic rules and penalties in your country for each of the following themes?: The penalties are too severe: alcohol 52% 61% 84% 87% Do you support the following measure?: Zero tolerance for alcohol (0,0‰) for all drivers 53% 41% Perceived probability of being checked , , , , , , , , , , , , , , , , , , , , with answers in g categories In the past 12 months, how many times have you been stopped by the police for a check? (once or more) 36% 31% On a typical journey, how likely is it that you (as a driver) will be checked by the police for respecting the speed limits (including checks by police car with a camera and/or GoSafe cameras)?
-(Very (big) chance) 44% 37% In the past 12 months, how many times were you checked by the police for alcohol while driving a car (i.e., being subjected to a Breathalyser test)? (once or more) 14% 19% Source: ESRA 2016
+64% 68% Supporting stricter legislation % of drivers that disagree with the following What do you think about the current traffic rules and penalties in your country for each of the following themes?: The penalties are too severe: for speeding 52% 61% What do you think about the current traffic rules and penalties in your country for each of the following themes?: The penalties are too severe: alcohol Do you support the following measure?: Zero tolerance for alcohol (0,0%) for all drivers 84% 87% 53% 41% Perceived probability of being checked , , , , , , , , , , , , , , , , , , , , with answers in g categories In the past 12 months, how many times have you been stopped by the police for a check? (once or more) 36% 31% On a typical journey, how likely is it that you (as a driver) will be checked by the police for respecting the speed limits (including checks by police car with a camera and/or GoSafe cameras)?
+(Very (big) chance) 44% 37% In the past 12 months, how many times were you checked by the police for alcohol while driving a car (i.e., being subjected to a Breathalyser test)? (once or more) 14% 19% Source: ESRA 2016 legislation on speeding but not on drink-driving compared to drivers in other countries.